mmcnally/ClassBoard/docs/fspec/functional_specification.md

 (Last edited: 3-10-2015)

 Classboard will be useful for general education courses in numerous ways.
-For example, the introductory biology class uses iClickers excessively, but in a way that adds much more work for the professor.
+For example, the Introductory Biology class uses iClickers excessively, but in a way that adds much more work for the professor.
 After each class, the professor has to go back into his powerpoint and update each iclicker question to show the correct answers.
 This allows students to study the questions at a later date, but at the expense of the professor’s time.
 That problem will be completely eliminated in Classboard.
 The professor can open a multiple choice question on classboard, and give it a simple name or number so that students can later match it with the powerpoint.
 The professor can even put the questions only in classboard instead of their powerpoint if they find that to be preferable.
 After a questions is closed by the professor, the professor can simply mark the correct answer with the click of a button, and that answer will be saved for the students to view at any time.
 Additionally, attendance can be taken within seconds, instead of wasting time going through a roll call.

 Classboard will also apply concepts from psychology in its design to reduce common stressors.
 It provides a compact interface that puts control in the hands of the professor, improving organization by reducing the amount of clutter in the student’s browser, eliminating distractions.
 The “I’m Confused” button eliminates fear of how others may perceive them as the primary obstacle for confused students seeking help.